I was inspired to make these brownies after recently becoming obsessed with the combination of chocolate + candied ginger.

 The trick is to whisking the sugar in the hot butter really well so the sugar dissolves.
 Then whisking the eggs extremely well (for a full minute by hand) to create a sort of foam.

 It’s a simple technique to get beautiful brownies!
+More tips for achieving shiny crust in brownies inside this article.

 How to Make Chewy Fudgy Brownies